CryptocurrencyCheckout/woocommerce-gateway/cryptocurrencycheckout-woocommerce-gateway/readme.txt

 = How much does it cost?: =
 Free! - We never charge stores or their customers any transaction, maintenance or monthly fee's to use our platform.

-= How does it work?: =
-When an order is submitted via the CryptocurrencyCheckout payment method, the order will be placed "on-hold" inside your WooCommerce Stores Dashboard.
-The customer will then be passed to the CryptocurrencyCheckout.com Payment Gateway, where they can choose between all the accepted cryptocurrencies you have enabled, the gateway will then manage all real-time market price calculations/conversions, provide the customer with multiple quick and easy ways to pay including 1-Click Wallet Payments, QR Codes for Mobile, or Copy and Paste options for Exchanges/Web Wallets.
-After the Customer marks the Payment as sent, the store/seller will verify that the coins have arrived in their wallets, and mark the order as Processing/Completed in their WooCommerce Dashboard.

 = Integrated Cryptocurrencies: =
 * Bitcoin (BTC)